Wilting

-Wilting diminishes the plant's ability to transpire and grow.
-Permanent wilting leads to plant death.
+Wilting diminishes the plant's ability to transpire, reproduce and grow.
+Permanent wilting leads to the plant dying.
 Symptoms of wilting and blights resemble one another.

 The plants may recover during the night when evaporation is reduced as the stomata closes.

 In woody plants, reduced water availability leads to cavitation of the xylem.

 Wilting occurs in plants such as balsam and holy basil.
 Wilting is an effect of the plant growth-inhibiting hormone, abscisic acid.

 With cucurbits, wilting can be caused by the squash vine borer.